Berlin Tempelhof Airport: Event location

 In 2022, Tempelhof was used as the site for the festival Tempelhof Sounds, a three-day music event consisting of mainly alternative, indie and rock music.
 There were over 30,000 visitors on each day of the festival.
 Shortly after the festival concluded, it was confirmed that the event would return in 2023.

+Emergency refugee shelter

+For some two years from September 2015, in the midst of the 2015 European migrant crisis, Tempelhof was used as an 'emergency refugee shelter', briefly holding some 2,500 people in two former hangars, before the numbers eased and the facility could gradually be wound down.